the-events-calendar/the-events-calendar/readme.txt

 = [4.5.3] TBD =

 * Fix - Made it easier to translate the update confirmation message (our thanks to safu9 for highlighting this) [79729]
+* Fix - Fixed compatibility issue with WPML which caused organizers and venues to disappear on translated events [67581]
 * Tweak - Other fixes to the plugin verbiage (with thanks to @garrett-eclipse and others)

 = [4.5.2.1] 2017-05-19 =